 (Or, simply replace with 1 teaspoon of ginger juice.)

 1) Cut pork into 2 long strips, if not yet.
 Place them in a large bowl.

 2) Combine well with all seasoning ingredients.
 Dredge pork strips with the seasoning mixture, and marinate for 1 – 2 hours.

 3) Preheat a large wok/ saucepan over medium fire, place strips into the hot wok.
 Keep remaining marinating sauce in the bowl for later.

 4) Roast pork strips for 10 min each side, or until both side are caramelized (glazed) and well roasted.
 Remove from wok.

-5) Put remaining sauce into the wok, and bring to a boil.
+5) Put marinating sauce into the wok, add some water in order to yield more amount if sauce, and bring to a boil.
 Reserve it as Char Siew sauce for later.